 One of the first hacks was done using a whistle!
 In the 1970s, US telephone exchanges used special tones to communicate with each other.
 John Draper, a computer programmer, discovered that the sound of a whistle-found in a cereal box-was like one of these tones.
-Blowing the whistle tricked exchanges into thinking that an ongoing call had finished, which let Draper make calls without being charged for them. the user's computer to control it.
+Blowing the whistle tricked exchanges into thinking that an ongoing call had finished, which let Draper make calls without being charged for them.
 Modern hacks generally involve cracking a password.
 Hackers run programs that try every combination of letters and numbers until they find the right one.
-They also use Megaphone boosts malicious software, such as spyware, to trick users into the sound of slogans giving out passwords.
+They also use malicious software, such as spyware, to trick users into giving out passwords.
 However, other software, such as anti-spyware and firewalls (see page 51), helps users defend themselves against such attacks.
-Music system plays slogans during protest march